On accepting sponsors for the Security, Funded newsletter.

-Promote to an audience who is passionate about understanding the trends, players, and investors who are shaping the cybersecurity market.
+Promote your brand to an audience that is passionate about understanding the trends, players, and investors who are shaping the cybersecurity market.

 Security, Funded has an active and growing audience.

-Here are a few stats from (updated periodically):
+Here are a few newsletter delivery stats (updated periodically):

-- Sponsored Link Clicks: ~20-40+ clicks via email (not including social media engagement or blog post clicks)
+- Sponsored Link Clicks: ~20-50+ unique clicks via email (not including social media engagement or blog post clicks)

 - Social Media Engagement: ~1K-3K views from LinkedIn and Twitter